Davis Subway

 Over the years, Yolo County has continued to thrive agriculturally, producing a variety of crops including tomatoes, almonds, and wine grapes.
 Additionally, the county has embraced its natural beauty by preserving open spaces and establishing parks, providing recreational opportunities for residents and visitors alike.
 Today, Yolo County remains a vibrant, diverse community that celebrates its heritage while embracing progress and innovation.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Yolo County, California.
+This timeline provides a condensed summary of the historical journey of Yolo County, California.

 • 1835 - Yolo County is established as part of Mexican land grants.